spatie/form-backend-validation/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Build Status](https://img.shields.io/travis/spatie/vue-form-backend-validation/master.svg?style=flat-square)](https://travis-ci.org/spatie/vue-form-backend-validation)

 Wouldn't it be great if you could just use your back end to validate forms on the front end?
 This package provides a `Form` class does exactly that.
 It can post itself to a configured endpoint and manage errors.
-The class meant to be used in a `Vue` component and works out of the box with a Laravel back end.
+The class meant to be used with a Laravel back end.

 Take a look at the [usage section](#usage) to view a detailed example on how to use it.